Elliska/Elliska/README.md

-Here’s an updated, more polished version of your GitHub README that reflects your current skills and experience while keeping your personal tone:

----

 ## About Me 🧶

 I'm passionate about data and love turning messy, complex processes into clean, automated pipelines.
 My current focus is on Data Engineering — designing, building, and optimizing systems that make data flow efficiently and reliably.